Health Care Programs

 PCC’s training programs have a classroom segment and a clinical segment in which students, under supervision, practice skills on actual patients.

 Upon completion of the training, CNA students are eligible to take a state certification test, which includes a written exam and a skills test.
 The skills test involves simulating situations on a volunteer.

 North Carolina requires recertification.
 For example, in North Carolina, CNAs may be automatically recertified if they can provide proof of having worked one eight-hour shift as a CNA during the previous two year period.

 CNAs play an important role in health care, but it is very demanding.
 In order to be successful, it helps to be pleasant, responsible and trustworthy.
 A CNA needs to be in excellent health and able to properly handle heavy lifting.
 CNAs also need to be patient and compassionate and enjoy working with the elderly.
 Reliable transportation is essential, as patients rely on CNAs for their health and safety.

 A CNA is on the first step in the nursing career ladder.
-With experience and about one year of additional schooling, she may become a licensed practical nurse (LPN) or, after two years or four years, she may become a registered nurse.
+With experience and about one year of additional schooling, you may become a licensed practical nurse (LPN) or, after two years or four years, you may become a registered nurse.

-According to Salary.com, the average wage for CNAs in the U.S. $27,418 per year.
+According to Salary.com, the average wage for CNAs in the U.S. is $31,664 per year.

-According to the U.S. Department of Labor's Bureau of Labor Statistics, demand for CNAs is expected to grow by 28 percent by 2016.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics, demand for CNAs is projected to grow by 17 percent from the year 2014 to the year 2024.
 This is because of an aging population.

 The N.C.
 Nurse Aide I Registry is a registry of all people who meet the state and federal training and testing requirements to perform Nurse Aide I tasks.
 It also has information about substantiated findings of resident abuse, neglect, or misappropriation of resident property in a nursing home.